 Created by Susan Ma, a finalist of the Apprentice 2011 show, the brand is growing in strength and popularity.
 It hits all the right notes when you read its credentials.
 The products are plant based, cruelty free, carry a recyclable symbol and enables individuals to earn an income through their social selling strategy.
 Everything you would expect from a founder whose twitter statement identifies her as an environmentalist.
 So far so good!

-Whilst I love the feel good nature of the products, my issue is not with the product itself, but with how it is packaged.
+Whilst I love the feel good nature of Tropic skincare products, my issue is not with the product itself, but with how it is packaged.
 At a time when everyone is looking at ways to reduce waste, I find the range adds unnecessarily to the waste stream.
 Let’s look at some areas where improvement would make the skincare range more eco-friendly.

 Firstly, the bottles are bedded on a non-recyclable plastic tray.
 Once that tray lands in the bin, it starts contributing to plastic pollution.
 Switching to a tray made from recyclable packaging such as card would be just as cost effective and more eco-friendly.